huggingface/blog/deploy-deepfloydif-using-bentoml.md

 DeepFloyd IF delivers a high degree of photorealism and sophisticated language understanding.
 Unlike Stable Diffusion, DeepFloyd IF works directly in pixel space, leveraging a modular structure that encompasses a frozen text encoder and three cascaded pixel diffusion modules.
 Each module plays a unique role in the process: Stage 1 is responsible for the creation of a base 64x64 px image, which is then progressively upscaled to 1024x1024 px across Stage 2 and Stage 3.
 Another critical aspect of DeepFloyd IF’s uniqueness is its integration of a Large Language Model (T5-XXL-1.1) to encode prompts, which offers superior understanding of complex prompts.
 For more information, see this [Stability AI blog post about DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model).

+To make sure your DeepFloyd IF application runs in high performance in production, you may want to allocate and manage your resources wisely.
+In this respect, BentoML allows you to scale the Runners independently for each Stage.
+For example, you can use more Pods for your Stage 1 Runners or allocate more powerful GPU servers to them.

 ## Preparing the environment

 [This GitHub repository](https://github.com/bentoml/IF-multi-GPUs-demo) stores all necessary files for this project.
 To run this project locally, make sure you have the following: